NCAA Tournament hopes in peril for defending champ Bulldogs - NewsBreak

 The Bulldogs lost their top two hitters from the championship team in Tanner Allen and Rowdey Jordan.
 They also lost a first-round draft pick and CWS Most Outstanding Player in staff ace Will Bednar and another 100-strikeout pitcher in Christian MacLeod.

-“It’s tough for guys who have had to step up in a different job,” Lemonis said.
+“It's tough for guys who have had to step up in a different job," Lemonis said.
 “When you lose somebody, it pushes everybody forward and puts everybody in a different spot.
-There’s been some adjustment to that and we probably haven’t adjusted as well as we should.”2021 World Series trophy to make stop at USM game
+There’s been some adjustment to that and we probably haven’t adjusted as well as we should.”

 IN THE POLLS